A hierarchical expected improvement method for Bayesian optimization: Numerical Experiments

 Figures \ref{fig:best}-\ref{fig:hump6:best} and \ref{fig:ackley} show the log-optimality gap $\log_{10} (f(\bx_n^*)-f(\bx^*))$ against the number of samples $n$ for the first three functions, and Figure~\ref{fig:levy} shows the optimality gap $f(\bx_n^*) - f(\bx^*)$ for the Levy function.
 We see that the three HEI methods outperform the existing Bayesian optimization methods: the optimality gap for the latter methods stagnates for larger sample sizes, whereas the former enjoys steady improvements as $n$ increases.
 This shows that the proposed method indeed corrects the over-greediness of EI, and provides a more effective correction of this via hierarchical modeling, compared to the $\epsilon$-greedy and Stab-EI-UK methods.
 Furthermore, of the HEI methods, HEI-MMAP and HEI-DSD appear to greatly outperform HEI-Weak.
-This is in line with the earlier observation that weakly informative priors may yield poor optimization for HEI; the MMAP and DSD specifications give better performance by mimicking a fully Bayesian optimization procedure.
-The steady improvement of HEI-DSD also supports the data-size-dependent prior condition needed for global convergence in Theorems \ref{thm:con} and \ref{thm:stab}.
+This is in line with the earlier observation that weakly informative priors may yield poor optimization for HEI; the MMAP and DSD specifications give better performance by mimicking a fully Bayesian optimization procedure. {This is further supported by Figure~\ref{fig:HEI-post-variance}, which shows the posterior estimate $\tilde{\sigma}_n$ of the scale parameter as a function of sample size $n$ for the HEI methods in the Branin experiment.
+We see that both the HEI-DSD and HEI-MMAP provide larger estimates than HEI-DSD, which shows that the former methods are indeed integrating further uncertainty for exploration.} The steady improvement of HEI-DSD also supports the data-size-dependent prior condition needed for global convergence in Theorems \ref{thm:con} and \ref{thm:stab}.

 Figure~\ref{fig:visual} shows the sampled points from HEI-DSD and UCB-OK for one run of the Branin function.
 The points for HEI-Weak and HEI-MMAP are quite similar to HEI-DSD, and the points for EI-OK, EI-UK and SEI are quite similar to UCB-OK, so we only plot one of each for easy visualization.
 We see that HEI indeed encourages more exploration in optimization: it successfully finds \textit{all} three global optima for $f$, whereas existing methods cluster points near only one optimum.
 The need to identify multiple global optima often arises in multiobjective optimization.
 For example, a company may wish to offer multiple product lines to suit different customer preferences \citep{mak2019analysis}.
 For such problems, HEI can provide more practical solutions over existing methods.